-Glimpses of Humanity is a joint exhibition between artist Lori Ferguson and her photographer daughter Jorja.
+Glimpses of Humanity, a joint exhibition by artist Lori Ferguson and her photographer daughter Jorja, showed at Cre8ery Gallery between April 11 and April 23, 2019.

 Humanity is intertwined in relationship to all things on earth.
 We are connected to the animals, plants, trees, rocks, wind, water and the sky.
 All are one in some way.
 All affect each other in some way.
 Without question humans, being the most complex, prolific and powerful of earth’s inhabitants, has the greatest impact on everything else.
 There is no place on earth free from the touch of the human element.
 Human hands have made their mark on all things.